gpereyrairujo/IRimage/README.md

 6. If the second option was selected, modify the default parameter values and click OK
 7. The resulting images and data will be stored in subfolders within the input folder

-More details about IRimage's implementation, functions and usage are included in the IRimage paper (soon to be published...).
+More details about IRimage's implementation, functions and usage are included in the [IRimage paper](https://doi.org/10.7717/peerj-cs.977).
 Data and code for IRimage's validation and the example use case included in the paper are available at https://github.com/gpereyrairujo/IRimage_paper.

 ### Contributing
 Contributions are welcome!
 There are at least two ways to contribute: